awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
 "findingDetails": "The Principal element contents are not valid.
-Specify a key-value pair in the Principal element.
+Specify a key-value pair in the Principal element."
-"
 ```

 **Resolving the error**